 Requirements and Information

-Trials and evictions shall take place live in the courtroom and the notice shall include language that the hearing is taking place live in the courtroom and not by remote means.
+Absent an order from the Court permitting a trial or eviction to occur by Zoom, trials and evictions shall take place live in the courtroom and the notice shall include language that the hearing is taking place live in the courtroom and not by remote means.
 Requests to appear by Zoom for these types of proceedings will be granted upon the Court’s finding of good cause and if such request is received in Judge Quartermaine’s office no less than two business days prior to the scheduled hearing and if otherwise in compliance with Rule 2.530 of the Florida Rules of Judicial Administration.

 Link to Judge Quartermaine’s current Zoom Meeting ID and Password